 The evaluation uncovered major issues in the applicant experience: application instructions were scattered across the site and required major cognitive load to understand and remember the site structure to find information.

-The evaluation also identified general website usability issues that negatively impact any user experience: misplaced breadcrumbs; a lack of visual clues in the navigation to help the user understand their location in the site structure; and inconsistent use of font, color, icons and navigational styles.
+The evaluation also identified general website usability issues that negatively impact any user experience: misplaced breadcrumbs; a lack of visual cues in the navigation to help the user understand their location in the site structure; and inconsistent use of font, color, icons and navigational styles.

 Soon after completing this report, Antioch released a redesigned website that addressed many of the general usability concerns named in the report.
 But, the graduate application experience still had work to do.